Changissnz/selfinterest/README.md

 the ways that lead to falsehoods of belief on them, due to their de facto and de jure roles in the greater context of their society (part of their as-is).
 A human being that is recognized as a great one in a field is somewhat expected by others to consistently demonstrate their excellence in that field.
-By this inferential reason, an excellent scientist by reputation is expected to be more consistent in being an outstanding performer than the politician, since the work of a politician produces effects in which they are not entirely responsible for but nevertheless, somehow is credited these effects from their
+An inference from this is that an excellent scientist by reputation is expected to be more consistent in being an outstanding performer than the politician, since the work of a politician produces effects in which they are not entirely responsible for but nevertheless, somehow is credited these effects from their